 Haven’t set up Google Analytics on your site yet?
 Don’t worry, Search Hermit has you covered.
 Check out this blog on how to get started with Google Analytics and why you should.
 (Need a hand?
 Reach out to learn how I can help.)

-If you’ve ever looked back at your marketing data, saw a huge drop or a huge spike, and tried to remember exactly what happened, you’re not alone.
+If you’ve ever looked back at your marketing data, seen a huge drop or a huge spike, and tried to remember exactly what happened, you’re not alone.

 I can’t tell you how many times a Search Hermit client will be checking out a reporting dashboard and say something like, “Hey isn’t that when we got mentioned in that big-time magazine?”
 Or, “Didn’t that huge traffic drop come when we accidentally didn’t renew our site’s domain?”